probe-lab/parsec/README.md

 ## Concepts

 Next to the concept of servers and schedulers there's the concept of a `fleet`.
 A fleet is a set of server nodes that have a common configuration.
-For example, we are running three different fleets with seven nodes each (in different regions): 1) `default` 2) `optprov` 3) `fullrt`.
+For example, we are running three different fleets with multiple nodes each (in different regions): 1) `default` 2) `fullrt` 3) `cid.contact`
 Each of these three fleets are configured differently.
-The `default` fleet uses the default configuration in the `go-libp2p-kad-dht` repository, the `optprov` fleet uses the optimistic provide configuration to publish data into the DHT, and the `fullrt` fleet uses the accelerated DHT client.
+The `default` fleet uses the default configuration in the `go-libp2p-kad-dht` repository, the `optprov` fleet uses the optimistic provide configuration to publish data into the DHT, the `fullrt` fleet uses the accelerated DHT client, and the `cid.contact` fleet probes the InterPlanetary Network Index which hasn't been mentioned yet.

 Schedulers are then configured to interface with any combination of fleets.
 Right now, we have one scheduler for each fleet.
 As said above, it asks one node to publish content, then instructs the others to find the provider records, and then repeats the process with the next peer.
 However, we could configure a scheduler that does the same thing but with nodes from multiple fleets e.g., `default`+`fullrt` to check if content that's published with one implementation is reachable with another one.